nu-desine/AlphaLive/README.md

 # AlphaLive #

-AlphaLive is the AlphaSphere's official software application that allows you to program the device to into an expressive musical instrument and controller.
+AlphaLive is the AlphaSphere's official software application that allows you to program the device into an expressive musical instrument and controller.
 The software can functions as a MIDI mapping editor, sampler, sequencer, and Open Sound Control converter.

 ## Requirements ##